-i) If the certification is not readily interpreted into the local education system, in which case confirmation will depend on the results of the interpretation.
+i) If the certification is not readily interpreted into the local education system, c) Not Admitted

-- A student who is awaiting final results for a course which qualifies him/her for the Programme sought at KeMU in which case confirmation will be granted after the student has provided satisfactory results. - iii) Provisional admission will not be extended unless under exceptional circumstances.
+- in which case confirmation will depend on the results of the interpretation. - ii) A student who is awaiting final results for a course which qualifies him/her for the Programme sought at KeMU in which case confirmation will be granted after the student has provided satisfactory results. - iii) Provisional admission will not be extended unless under exceptional circumstances.